StephenRoddy/stephenroddy.github.io/index.md

 <p>Label Releases</p>
 <ul>
   <li>
     <a target="_blank" href="https://stephenroddy.bandcamp.com/album/leviathan">2023.
 Leviathan.
-A dark ambient exploration of our impending climate catatrophe.
+A dark ambient exploration of our impending climate catastrophe.
 On Fiadh Productions</a>
   </li>
   <li>
     <a target="_blank" href="http://stolenmirror.com/2021d01-tides.html">2021.
 Idle Hands [...] featured on Tides: An ISSTA Anthology.
 On the Stolen Mirror Label.</a>